Bank of Nature is a design initiative

 A safer alternative path

-Our commitment to long-termism is our commitment to making future generations, and their legal claims against us, relevant in today’s decision making.
-A safe alternative path is a choice made by this society today to opt for an alternative living strategy that does not undermine the viability of generations to come tomorrow.
-Evolving the law happens when we establish Bank of Nature, and other proxies for nature and future generations, as that safer alternative to speculation, market gambling and extraction of nature without a plan to extend nature.
+At Bank of Nature, our commitment to long-termism is our commitment to future generations.
+Specifically, we want to make future generations legally relevant in today’s decisions that may, in the long run, negatively impact the lived experiences of future generations.
+For example, our continued exploration and extraction of fossil fuels when we know how that diminishes Earth’s future environment: this is a choice for an unsafe path.
+A safe alternative path is a choice made by this society today to opt for an alternative living strategy that does not undermine the viability of generations to come.
+Evolving the law happens when we establish Bank of Nature, and other proxies for nature and future generations, as the safer alternatives to speculation, market gambling and extraction of nature without a plan to extend nature.

 Envisioning a thriving future